U.S. Olympic & Paralympic Museum

-The U.S. Olympic Museum, located in Colorado Springs – America’s Olympic City – is part of the $250 million City for Champions initiative.
-The museum is recognized by the United States Olympic Committee as the official showcase of Team USA, and will feature memorabilia, interactive displays, guided tours and much more.
+The U.S. Olympic and Paralympic Museum, located in Colorado Springs – America’s Olympic City – is recognized by the United States Olympic Committee as the official showcase of Team USA, and featuring memorabilia, interactive displays, and much more.

 Capturing the Olympic spirit with a museum to match